Donating organs: Who decides

 So legally you don’t have to put your consent in writing, and if you do put it in writing you don’t have to have witnesses.
 But it’s a good idea to put it in writing anyway, and to have witnesses when you sign this document; your witnesses will be able to confirm later on for the doctors and others that you were mentally capable when you made the decision, and that you had all the information you needed.

-Although legally you can record your decision in your will, the national organisation Organ Donation NZ says that by the time your will is read it will normally be too late to provide organs for transplant.
-So it’s best to put your decision in a separate document that your family or friends will have access to, not in your will.
+Although legally you can record your decision in your will, the national organisation Organ Donation New Zealand says that by the time your will is read it will normally be too late to provide organs for transplant.
+So it’s best to put your decision in a separate document that your family or friends will have access to, rather than in your will.